1123/confluent-cloud-service-broker/README.md

 Registering this service broker with a Kubernetes Service Catalog has not been tested yet.
 Currently the only tested authentication method to the Kafka Cluster is SASL plain.
 Adding support for other authentication mechanisms should only require changes to configuration.

-The service broker works as follows:
+This service broker has been validated to work with Confluent Cloud.

+The service broker is meant to give access to a central multitenant cluster and provides the following functionality:

 * the 'cf create service' expects a topic name as parameter and will create the topic via the Kafka admin client API.
 * the 'cf bind service' command expects the following parameters: